Time To Read: 25 minutes

 With all this against me, how do I choose the right hearing aid?

-As professionals, we are always aiming to prescribe the best solutions to our clients within the resources available to us.
+As hearing professionals, we are always aiming to prescribe the best solutions to our clients within the resources available to us.
 Sometimes our optimal choice for you is not one you would ever consider wearing.

 In circumstances like these, which fortunately are few and far between, both parties have to compromise.
-The clinician needs to ensure that you are fully informed about why your preferred style might not be best suited to them.
+A good clinician needs to ensure that you are fully informed about why your preferred style might not be best suited to them.
 You need to understand that your first choice leads to compromises in your hearing improvement.
 You need to take the information that you are given seriously and not be hamstrung by a purely emotional hearing aid choice.

 A classic example of this is a client with an unsuitable hearing loss wanting an invisible hearing aid.
 The clinician would go through all the pros and cons of these very small hearing aids and the client might still decide they would wear nothing else.
 The clinician will then proceed to prescribe the best-suited device within these limitations.

 Personally, I would often demonstrate my recommendation to the client first, so that the decision is based on some experience rather than just assumptions.

 Your best hearing aid choice is the one which is comfortable enough to wear for at least four (4) hours a day

 The minimum period of average daily hearing aid use is around four (4) hours use per day to be considered a successful user.
 Many of our clients average eight (8) or more hours use per day which, is a common result of them finding their best hearing aid.

 The amount of usage time relates to many factors:

 - The comfort of the hearing aid in the ear